 In 2006 Victoria recorded the highest population of East Timor-born immigrants

 in Australia, with 5,014 in total.
+In 2011 the number was 4,963.
 The community comprises two distinct groups: Timorese, who comprise both mestizo and indigenous Timorese, and ethnic Chinese.
 Each group has a distinct ancestry, language and culture, but both are active members of East Timorese community life.

-The majority of East Timor-born migrants can be found in the municipalities of Yarra, Casey and Greater Dandenong and in the suburbs of Broadmeadows and Footscray.
+The majority of East Timor-born migrants can be found in the municipalities of Brimbank, Casey and Greater Dandenong..